 Separation is often an extremely challenging experience, where you have to balance both emotional and legal issues.
 Each relationship and separation is different, and there is no ‘one size fits all’ approach to resolving these matters.
-This article gives an overview of some of the big issues that can arise in the context of a separation.
+In this article, we provide an overview of some significant issues that can arise in the context of a separation.

-Changes have been made to the Family Court process in recent years which deal with how people resolve parenting and guardianship issues.
+Changes have been made to the Family Court process in recent years, which deal with how people resolve parenting and guardianship issues.
 These changes impact on when you can make an application to the Court, and whether you are entitled to have a lawyer represent you in proceedings.
 This will depend on whether there are any issues of urgency, violence or child vulnerability, and which stage the proceedings are at.
-However there is no restriction on people seeking background legal advice or assistance at any stage, and it is important that you are aware of your rights and options so that you can make the best decisions for your children.
+However, there is no restriction on people seeking background legal advice or assistance at any stage.
+It is important that you are aware of your rights and options so that you can make the best decisions for your children.

 Arrangements need to be made about where children will live and who will care for them, i.e. day-to-day care and contact (previously known as custody and access).
-The law focuses on making arrangements that best support a child’s welfare and best interests, and there are a number of principles that should be taken into account when considering this.
+The law focuses on making arrangements that best support a child’s welfare and best interests, and there are several principles that should be taken into account when considering this.